Killers0992/SiteLink.Lobby/README.md

 # SiteLink.Lobby

 **SiteLink.Lobby** is a plugin for [SiteLink](https://github.com/Killers0992/SiteLink) that adds a fully functional **lobby system** to your SCP: Secret Laboratory proxy network.
-It creates a dedicated lobby world where players can spawn, interact with floating texts, and use portals to connect to other SiteLink-managed servers.
+It creates a dedicated lobby world where players can spawn, and use portals to connect to other SiteLink-managed servers.

 ---